flythereddflagg/flythereddflagg.github.io/python_book/docs/20-Functions.md

 Upon finishing this lesson, you should have made your first functions!

 There will always be times when you code that you will wish to reuse a chunk of code multiple times.
-A function allows you to reuse that code as many times as you want with a single call to the function.
+A function allows you to reuse that code as many times as you want with a line of code to call the function.
 We will explore the basic aspects in this and the next lessons.

 Functions follow the following syntax: